Enumerated Classes with Associated Data in Kotlin

 }

-As you can see, we declare an interface called Interest with a method which we then override in the enum that has the same name as the interface.
+As you can see, we declare an interface called Interes with a method which we then override in the enum that has the same name as the interface.

-In the same way, it is very easy to iterate our constants defined in the enums, by indicating the enum as if it were an array, then the values function that returns the collection of the enums and we take the value of the enum with the name property:
+Similarly, it is very easy to iterate over our constants defined in the enum, by indicating the enum as if it were an array, then using the values function (or entries in newer Kotlin versions) which returns the collection of enums, and we take the value of the enum with the name property:

 for (userEnum in UserEnum.values()) {